shiv8115/Quiz-Game-App/README.md

 ES6 JavaScript Features - Arrow Functions, the Spread Operator, Const and Let, Template Literals

 CSS - Flexbox, Animtations, and REM units

+Use fundamental HTML, CSS, and JavaScript skills to build a quiz application.
+This application will be able to load questions from a 3rd party API, track and display high scores